Margsaniel/htxemergencycoders/README.md

 Friday Jan 18th - No meeting, but prepare for Saturday

-Saturday Jan 19th - Galleria Starbucks: 9 am to noon - finish graphs, analysis, and PowerPoint draft (Decide if meeting needed on Saturday)
+Saturday Jan 19th - Galleria Starbucks: 9 am to noon - finish graphs, analysis, and PowerPoint draft (Decide if meeting needed on Sunday)

 Sunday Jan 20th - Soft deadline for project and practice presentation